HardlyDifficult/Tutorials/Chapter1.md

 </details>
 <details><summary>What's SerializeField and why not use public instead?</summary>

-[SerializeField] exposes the object's field (data) in the 'Inspector' tab.
+[SerializeField] exposes the object's field (data) in the 'Inspector' window.
 The default value seen in the C# script becomes the default in the Inspector - however when the script runs, the value is whatever you set for that object in the Inspector.
 This allows you to change values per-object or have different values for a component which is used on various different object types.
 You can also change values in the Inspector at runtime, which can be helpful while debugging.

 Read [more about Serialization in Unity](https://docs.unity3d.com/Manual/script-Serialization.html).